Posey out for 2020 as MLB teams deal with churning rosters

 “There’s just no guarantee that if I opted out and stayed home that we wouldn’t get it,” he said this week, wearing a mask during a Zoom call from Camden Yards.
 “This is a great opportunity for me personally — especially since I missed all last year — to go out and get a season in.”

-Then there are players like Milwaukee Brewers utilityman Brock Holt, who don’t have the luxury of a big contract when making a decision.
-Holt has a young family and his wife is pregnant, but he decided to leave them at home while he went to Milwaukee for the next three months.

-“I’m not in a position to opt out of a season,” Holt said earlier this week.
-“I feel like if I didn’t play this year, my baseball career would be over.
-If I didn’t play, it would be hard for me to find a job next year.”

-In the middle of the uncertainty there have occasionally been rays of hope: Gallo returned to camp on Friday after missing the first week following a positive COVID-19 test.
+In the middle of the uncertainty there have occasionally been rays of hope: Gallo returned to camp after missing the first week following a positive COVID-19 test.
 Padres manager Jayce Tingler said Pham has also been cleared through MLB and was due at Friday’s practice.
 Pham tested positive during intake and was asymptomatic.

 The actual baseball part of summer camp has progressed fairly well for many teams.
 Marlins manager Don Mattingly said three weeks is enough time for players to get ready.
 Braves manager Brian Snitker agreed that on-the-field concerns had lessened.